nagasudhirpulla/dotnet_core_arch_notes/automapper_notes.md

 # Automapper

+## Purpose
-Automapper maps properties of 2 classes.
+Automapper maps properties of two classes.
 Typically this can be used to map Entity and DTO.

+## Inspiration
+- Using Automapper we need not verify whether we have mapped all properties of two classes.
+- This can avoid many silly bugs resulting in developer productivity.

 ## Approach 1
 - Add Automapper in **ConfigureServices** method